Second Annual Woodstock Comedy Festival: All For a Good Cause

 Thu Oct 9 , 2014

-By Russell Hartman “Um…this fall, man this is very tough…this fall I will take my talents to South Beach and join the Miami Heat.”
-With this statement, millions of hearts were broken.
-Cleveland fell into despair and their fans were shocked and outraged.
-The man they worshiped, called a […]
+By Russell Hartman “Um…this fall, man this is very tough…this fall I will take my talents to South Beach and join the Miami Heat.” […]

 You May Like